 Specialist Level General Requirements Foundations The successful SS Foundations participant will demonstrate knowledge of the technical terms, concepts and models listed below.
 The successful participant will demonstrate the ability to work Beginning to Intermediate zone senior students that are learning and moving in all green and groomed blue terrain.
 Requirements of participation include a Registered level in the alpine discipline.
-Successful completion of SS Foundations is required before participation in the SS 1 educational event OR the participant may present documentation to the PSIA-NW office proving 20 teaching hours of the adult student and participate directly in the SS 1.
+Successful completion of SS Foundations is required before participation in the SS 1 educational event OR the participate directly in the SS 1.
 Successful participants will be awarded a certificate of participation.
 SS 1 The successful SS I participant will demonstrate the knowledge and comprehension as well as the application of the technical terms, concepts, and models listed below.
 The successful participant will demonstrate the ability to work with Beginning to Intermediate zone senior students that are learning and moving in all green terrain and groomed blue terrain.
 Requirements of participation include a Certification Level 1 in any alpine discipline.
 Participants will be awarded a Senior Specialist 1 certificate upon successful program completion.
 SS 2 The successful SS 2 participant will demonstrate the application and analysis and the ability to synthesize and evaluate the technical terms, concepts, and models listed below.
 The successful participant will demonstrate the ability to work with Beginning to Advanced zone senior students who are learning and moving in all terrain up to and including groomed black terrain.
 Requirements of participation include a Certification Level 2 in any alpine discipline.
 Participants will be awarded a Senior Specialist 2 certificate upon successful program completion.